abraham-leal/ccloud-schema-exporter/README.md

 Not setting this may result in some versions not being able to be registered since they do not adhere to the global compatibility mode.
 (The default compatibility in Confluent Cloud is `BACKWARD`).

+If you'd like more info on how to change the Schema Registry mode to enable non-interactive runs, see the [Schema Registry API Documentation](https://docs.confluent.io/current/schema-registry/develop/api.html#mode)

 #### Custom Destinations / Extendability

 `ccloud-schema-exporter` supports custom implementations of destinations.
-If you'd like to leverage the already built back-end, all you have to do is implement the `CustomDestination` interface.
+If you'd like to leverage the already built back-end, all you have to do is an implementation the `CustomDestination` interface.
 A copy of the interface definition is below for convenience:

 ````